nsayed123/signzy-geocoding-project/README.md

 ## Get Google Geocoding API key

-Instruction to get the API key https://developers.google.com/maps/documentation/geocoding/get-api-key
+Instruction to get the API key can be found at https://developers.google.com/maps/documentation/geocoding/get-api-key
 ```
-At line 62 / find the word "api_key" in the code update the generated API key
+Find the word "api_key" in the code update it with the generated API key
 ```
 ## Run

-Make sure your current directory signzy-geocoding-project
+Make sure you are in the right directory "signzy-geocoding-project"
 ```
 python3 geocode.py <Excel sheet>

 Ex: python3 geocode.py region.xlsx
 ```
-Note: the first row will have the field name as "Region"
+Note: the first row in the Excel sheet will have the field name as "Region".
+Example file is provided "region.xlsx"